tangluo2018/DLIB_FOR_ANDROID/README.md

 You can find the *.dat files in dat directory.

 ## Features
-This project is based on [dlib-android](https://github.com/tzutalin/dlib-android), and dlib-android project depends on a third party library, the OpenCV-android-sdk.
-OpenCV was removed from this project and png/jpeg are supported default.
+This project is based on [dlib-android](https://github.com/tzutalin/dlib-android), and dlib-android project depends on a third party library, the OpenCV-android-sdk, there are some errors compiling with the OpenCV sdk, so OpenCV was removed from this project and png/jpeg are supported default.

 * Shared library was prebuilt default, find it app/libs/armeabi-v7a/libdlib.so.